 Although it lacks the bass, one can count on it to be a companion in a situation where you have nothing but the phone and its speaker to rely on for the music or some youtube video.

-The camera app is very quick to launch, and if you are an old Oppo user, there is nothing unfamiliar.
-The default app is supported by Quad camera setup on the rear side that comprises a 48MP wide-angle lens, an 8MP ultra-wide-angle camera, and two other lenses of 2MP each, for depth sensing and macro photography.
+The camera app on Realme 5 Pro is swift to launch, and if you are an old Oppo user, there is nothing unfamiliar.
+The default app is supported by a Quad camera setup on the rear side that comprises a 48MP wide-angle lens, an 8MP ultra-wide-angle camera, and two other lenses of 2MP each, for depth sensing and macro photography.

-Realme’s version of ColorOs has Chroma Boost feature on the camera app, which is very similar to Dazzle Color in the Oppo.
-It enhances the contrast level, a little bit exposure at some points, and sharpen the image further, but in doing so, it goes beyond limit sometimes.
-In an effort to increase the visual appeal, it makes them unrealistic.
+Realme’s version of ColorOs has a Chroma Boost feature on the camera app, which is very similar to Dazzle Color in the Oppo.
+It enhances the contrast level, a little bit of exposure at some points, and sharpens the image further, but in doing so, it goes beyond the limit sometimes.
+To increase the visual appeal, it makes them unrealistic.

 2MP macro lens doesn’t give as detailed and sharp results as the standard lens; however, it still performs decently well in contrast to the rival phones.